-Hereafter, we assume the CH4/Mn ratios of the plume above Hatoma vary only by aerobic CH4 oxidation, for evaluating isotope fractionation factors.
-When the $\delta^{13}C{CH4}$ and δD{CH4} values of the Hatoma Knoll plume are plotted as a function of the CH4/Mn ratio, there are observable increments of δ values along decrements of CH4/Mn ratio (Figure 7).
-This phenomenon is well explained by the kinetic isotope effect on aerobic CH4 oxidation which causes the enrichment of heavier isotopologues, $^{13}CH_4$ and CH_3D , in the remnant reactant.
-Some large scatter of the $\delta^{13}C{CH4}$ and δD{CH4} values are seen, particularly at low CH4/Mn ranges (e.g. <10) - these data include two distinct seawater masses below 200 m altitude (the height of the caldera wall), corresponding to the high pATP water inside the caldera (Figure 2) and waters coming in from above 200 m (Figure 1).
-As our aim is to determine the isotope fractionation factors from the observed values, the gradual changes in isotope composition within the water mass below 200 m altitude are used for further analysis.
+Hereafter, we assume the CH4/Mn ratios of the plume above Hatoma vary only by aerobic CH4 oxidation, for the evaluation of isotope fractionation factors.
+When the δ13C{CH4} and δD{CH4} values of the Hatoma Knoll plume are plotted as a function of the CH4/Mn ratio, there are observable increments of δ values along decrements of CH4/Mn ratio (Figure 7).
+This phenomenon is well explained by the kinetic isotope effect on aerobic CH4 oxidation which causes the enrichment of heavier isotopologues, 13CH4 and CH3D, in the remnant reactant.
+Some large scatters of the δ13C{CH4} and δD{CH4} values are seen, particularly at low CH4/Mn ranges (e.g. <10) - these data include two distinct seawater masses below 200 m altitude (the height of the caldera wall), corresponding to the high pATP water inside the caldera (Figure 2) and waters coming in from above 200 m (Figure 1).
+As our aim is to determine the isotope fractionation factors from the observed values, the gradual changes in isotope composition within the water mass below 200 m altitude were used for further analysis.

-According to previous studies [e.g. Gamo et al., 2010], we applied CH4/Mn ratio instead of f for the equation (2), as follows: $\epsilon^{a} = [\delta{rx} - \delta{r0}] / \ln([CH{4}/Mn]{rx})$ (5), where a represents carbon (C) or hydrogen (H) isotopes.
-The δ -ln[CH4/Mn] plot analysis for the plume above Hatoma Knoll yielded slopes representing ε^{C} and ε^{H} values of 5.2±0.4‰ and 49.4±5.0‰, respectively (Figure 7).
-The ε^{C} and ε^{H} values in turn yielded a Λ value of 9.4 according to equation (3).
+According to previous studies [e.g. Gamo et al., 2010], we applied CH4/Mn ratio instead of f for the equation (2), as follows: $\epsilon^{a} = \left[\delta{rx} - \delta{r0}\right] / \ln(\left[CH{4}/Mn\right]{ro}) \quad (5),$ where a represents carbon (C) or hydrogen (H) isotopes.
+The δ -ln[CH4/Mn] plot analysis for the plume above Hatoma Knoll yielded slopes representing ε^C and ε^H values of 5.2±0.4‰ and 49.4±5.0‰, respectively (Figure 7).
+The ε^C and ε^H values in turn yielded a Λ value of 9.4 according to equation (3).
 This ε -based Λ value calculated from the plume sample is similar to the δ -based Λ value calculated using the entire dataset from Hatoma Knoll (8.8)(Figure 3).

-The ε^H value of 49.4±5.0% determined is the first ε^H value reported for aerobic CH4 oxidation in the oxic seawater column.
+The ε^H value of 49.4±5.0% determined is the first ε^H value reported for aerobic CH4 oxidation in oxic seawater.
 The ε^H value in seawater column occupied by Methylococcaceae (49.4±5.0%) is comparable with those determined by observations for terrestrial ecosystems (\geq 42%) but clearly lower than those from aerobic and anaerobic methanotroph enrichment cultures (93-320%) [e.g., Rasigraf et al., 2012; Ono et al., 2021] as well as incubations of methanotrophic isolates (110-232%) [Feisthauer et al., 2011].
 Remarkably, the methanotrophic isolate Methylococcus capsulatus, a representative species of family Methylococcaceae, exhibited ε^H values of 192% and 232% when cultivated at 45°C with/without sufficient copper supply [Feisthauer et al., 2011].